Become a Helpline Volunteer

 What Do I Have to Do as a Volunteer?

 The Helpline volunteers work from their own homes and are provided access to our phone system in order to retrieve messages from the Helpline.
 There are a series of scheduled shifts throughout the day in increments of 2 hours.
-The Helpline is open from 9 am through 5 pm seven days a week.
+The Helpline is open seven days a week, from 9 am to 5 pm November through February, and 9am to 7pm March through October.
 You can schedule your desired shifts in advance of each month.
+Helpline volunteers must be 18 years or older.

 There are typically three types of wildlife situations the volunteers handle: